DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 The question is no longer "Who was good and who was bad?" but "How can we create conditions where both paths lead to healing and growth rather than unconscious suffering?"

+# Chapter 29: Parable Two Towers

-# Chapter 29: The Parable of the Two Towers
+### Chapter 29: The Parable of the Two Towers

 *To understand the fundamental difference between the Gardener and Manager approaches to civilization, let me share a story that illustrates these two philosophies in action.*